Last Updated: July 02, 2025

 From company registration to ongoing back-office support, including HR, payroll, benefits, accounting, tax and compliance, Cerity Global simplifies the process so you can focus on growing your business.

 Need to hire quickly before your entity is set up?
 We offer interim EOR services in Dubai, enabling you to onboard talent fast.
-Once your entity is established, we ensure a smooth transition of your employees from the EOR Structure to your own legal entity, without disrupting payroll or compliance.
+Once your entity is established, we ensure a smooth transition of your employees from the EOR structure to your own legal entity, without disrupting payroll or compliance.

 Our experts stay ahead of regulatory changes to keep your operations aligned with Dubai’s employment and tax laws, helping you scale confidently and compliantly.